itzomen/decentapp/README.md

 ## Prerequisites:

 - You need Git installed on your computer.
-Use these guides to install it on [Linux](), [Mac OS]() and [Windows]()
+Check [Get Started with Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to Install it for your OS.

-- You need Node Js (Javascript Runtime environment for your computer) and its package manager (npm or yarn).
+- You need Node.Js (Javascript Runtime environment for your computer) and its package manager (npm or yarn).
 Npm will used here but the commands are similar.
+[Install Node](https://nodejs.org/en/download/package-manager) for your OS Now.

+> Note: NPM is included in the Node.js installation

 - ***MetaMask extension installed.
 Make sure to switch to the test networks.
 Enable Show test networks in Settings/Advanced.***